 One of the interesting things about school in the USA is that, like so much else, the system and curriculum are largely managed on a local basis (although the Department of Education does overseas things generally).
 Most children will join a kindergarten or nursery school before their 6th birthday, which is when compulsory formal education begins.
 There are up to 13 years spent in elementary, middle, and secondary school, divided into grades by year.
 The school year generally runs from early September until May or June and is divided into semesters with breaks between.
 All children are entitled to attend public schools, but because of the lack of national funding and regulations there can be a lot of variation between their quality.
 Some public institutes will require that you live within a certain distance from the school to enrol your kids.
 If you’d like to research public schools you can find information on the Petersons website.
 Private schools are another option, and for this you’ll need to do specific research.
 There are also some international schools designed for students from international backgrounds.
 It’s a good idea to research the schools you’re considering, private or public or international, before you move, and to make sure you know details like eligibility, any costs, and deadlines for registration.

 There are some regulations about the animals you can bring into the country and the kind of papers you’ll need to prove their health.
 For example, if you’ve got a dog you’ll need to prove they’re rabies-free and show they’ve received required immunisations.
 For some states your cat will also need to have had a rabies shot.
 Other animals that have specific regulations are turtles, snakes, lizards, some birds, and some rodents.
 If you have an exotic pet (hey you never know) like a monkey, bat, or civet you’ll need to look closely at the details too.
 All the information you need to check and get started is on the CDC website.
-If your pets are allowed to make the move, Links Moving does have a Pet Relocation Service and we’d be happy to help you shift across.

 With the USA a grand total of 9.834 million square kilometres, public transport is always going to be a bit tricky in places.
 Most of the bigger cities will have good public transport systems including buses, trams, and trains, and most cities have taxis.
 Outside of that, though, public transport can be quite poor and it pays to plan ahead if you want to travel and don’t have your own vehicle.
 Flying is a common way to travel, and websites like Expedia and Orbitz can help you identify cheaper tickets.
 There are also inter-state busses, which can mean a long journey but you can get tickets quite cheaply.
 If you’re looking for moving to the USA tips, one of our top suggestions is to research local connections when you’re deciding where to move.